Category Archives: Atheism

 God also seems to hate seeing humans make any technological progress.
 When he saw that people were developing better construction techniques so they could make an unprecedentedly tall building, God wasn’t happy with them.
 He didn’t want people working together and figuring out ways to do amazing new things.
 So he put a stop to that project by restricting their ability to communicate.

 Then when God had people build things for him later on, he wouldn’t let them use any tools.
 He threatens to punish people just for using fire to help them see.
 He’d rather they blindly trust him as they walk in the dark.
+God likes his people to be sheep.

 Paul made a point of intentionally becoming foolish and ignorant when he preached.
 He demonized philosophy and taught his followers that it was futile to try to be wise or knowledgeable.
-Even Solomon claimed that investigating deep questions is somehow not honorable, that you shouldn’t rely on your own understanding, and that gaining wisdom and knowledge is pointless and only brings sorrow4 and death.
+Even Solomon claimed that investigating deep questions is somehow not honorable, that you shouldn’t rely on your own understanding, and that gaining wisdom and knowledge is pointless and only brings sorrow12 and death.
 Why do these people hate wisdom and thinking so much?
-Probably because they realize that that kind of thing can lead people to see how wrong the Bible is.
+Probably because that kind of thing can lead people to see how wrong the Bible is.

 The Bible says you should respond to foolishness with similar foolishness.
 Why?
 Because otherwise, the fool will think he’s wise.
 But that would only be a bad thing because he currently isn’t in fact wise.
 Thinking you’re wise isn’t inherently a bad thing, as the Bible claims it is.
-That would mean people would need to be either foolish or wrong, and people should be neither of those things.
-So how about educating the fool and feeding him wisdom instead of more foolishness?
-If you help him become wise, then he’ll be right to think he’s wise.
-But if you live by the Bible, you’re not allowed to even point out foolishness.
+If it was bad to consider yourself wise, that would mean that people would need to be either foolish or wrong, and people should be neither of those things.

 Continue reading Irrationality in the Bible